 How cute are these little love monsters from Eighteen 25?
 Using yarn, pipe cleaners, and googly eyes, they’re super fun to make, and we love that each one is unique.

 If you’ve got a fisherman in your life (or a candy lover), she or he will get a kick out of this clever gift from Close to Home.
 Fill up the tackle box with Swedish fish and gummy worms, then attach a little tag.

 Decorated Coffee Mugs

 Here’s a heartfelt gift that budding artists can make with a cup, glossy paint, and a small paintbrush.
-Mary shows us the steps over at Inside My Hideaway.
+Get the instructions from Inside My Hideaway.

 Who’s number one in your book?
 With just a few creases and folds you can make this origami bookmark heart.
 Make a few and give them to friends who love to read.
 Go to How About Orange for the simple tutorial.

 While not for the faint of heart (see what we did there?), we adore this DIY Valentine's Day gift from Fireflies and Mud Pies.
 Your kids can make one using paint, an antiquing medium, a wood heart, and twine.